 "What are you doing, give me the number already!" he laughs, jumping up from the chair and launching into his friend, punching him playfully.
 "C'mon.
 As rent payment for sitting on my couch."

-"Ahh!
-It's not even your couch, and like you sit anywhere but the desk chair," he retorts with a grin, flourishing a slip of paper.
+your couch, and like you sit anywhere but the desk chair," he retorts with a grin, flourishing a slip of paper.

 His hand moving too quickly for the other to see, he snatches the paper free and quickly rolls off the couch, scrambling back into the desk chair.
 "Mine now!" he proclaims with a victorious grin.